Thai international Law Office Thailand

 The laws governing a country are divided into two major legal systems: Common Law and Statutory Law.

-In countries, like Thailand, governed by the "statutory law system" the laws are clearly "codified" or "listed" in a sort of legal-Bibles: the penal (criminal) Code and the Civil Code.
+In countries like Thailand, governed by the "statutory law system" the laws are clearly "codified" or "listed" in a sort of legal-Bibles: the penal (criminal) Code and the Civil Code.

-In the Penal Code, (link to Thai Penal Code) practically every possible crime is well described and "equipped" with the indication of the relative minimum and maximum applicable penalty.
+In the Penal Code (link to Thai Penal Code), practically every possible crime is well described and "equipped" with the indication of the relative minimum and maximum applicable penalty.
 The difference between the minimum and the maximum penalty is the only feasible discretion conceded to judges and juries.

 To make things a bit brighter, let's "go back" to the beginning and see what happens in real life if you are accused of a crime.
-Let's see how things can be drastically different than in the Western world.
+Let's see how things can be drastically different in the Western world.

 Should the police deny the bail, the “defendant” will be transferred to a remand awaiting the judgement.
 He/she can, therefore, apply for a new release on bail directly to the court with uncertain results.

 I don't know if you have ever had the chance to visit a remand.
-In my experience as a court interpreter and "volunteer upon request of the embassies", I often had such a privilege, and I can tell you that they are not precisely holidays-resorts!
+In my experience as a court interpreter and "volunteer upon request of the embassies", I often had such a privilege.
+I can tell you that they are not precisely holidays-resorts!
 To say the least, you would not enjoy being there.

 Answers are coming soon...